Why we’re Craft CMS developers

 You can set up your Craft template folder structure however you want.

-This is a great way to keep coding DRY, reusable and maintainable.
+This is a great way to keep coding DRY, reusable and maintainable and work fantastically with design systems.

 Within Twig you can write macros, which are essentially little functions that generate bits of templates for you.